mumbereh/react_redux_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank the Microverse community for giving me the opportunity of learning with them.
+I would like to thank the Microverse community for giving me the opportunity of learning with them.

 I would like like to extend more thanks to my code reviewer who have been there for me guiding in the day today activies to improve my technical skills in development

 More thanks goes to my coding partner, morning sessions and standup teams who have been getting me out of  blockages when i needed help and guidance.

+Finally I would like to thank Nelson Sakwa the author of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>